BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-iris.md

 * **Which columns would you use for our approach?**
 * **Based on your findings, which two flowers do you think are most easily distinguished between each other, and why?**

-## Extra Credit (10 Points)

-For extra credit, remove the columns you selected based on the Linear Fisher Discriminant in Part 4, and plot your new classification accuracies for N=1, 5, 10, and the whole dataset like you did in that part.  **Did you sacrifice any classification accuracy (and how much, if so) by removing one or more columns with relatively low LDA score?**
+Finally, remove the columns you selected based on the Linear Fisher Discriminant in Part 4, and plot your new classification accuracies for N=1, 5, 10, and the whole dataset like you did in that part.  **Did you sacrifice any classification accuracy (and how much, if so) by removing one or more columns with relatively low LDA score?**

 ## Ethical Use of Learning Algorithms